 I hope I’ve convinced you to give this one a try, we were thrilled with it, and it’s going on our permanent Thanksgiving menu.
 We’ll probably make a pared down version a few more times this winter.

-I could honestly happily make an entire holiday meal out of the sides alone, have you tried these other recipes from my archives?
+I could happily make an entire holiday meal out of the sides alone

 - Butter Pecan Pumpkin Souffle

 - Roasted Potatoes with Rosemary

 - Roasted Sweet Potatoes with Honey and Sage

 - Delicious Buttered Rutabagas